tjibbevanderlaan/chromeos-filesystem-sftp/docs/code_structure.md

 The get_metadata_command.h file defines GetMetadataCommand class.
 This class has the following behavior:

-* Open the specified file to get the SFTP_HANDLE value.
+* Open the specified file to get the SFTP_HANDLE value with OpenFile() function.
 * Get the information of the file with [libssh2_sftp_fstat()](http://www.libssh2.org/libssh2_sftp_fstat.html) function.

 Each attribute value is retrieved by: